kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_156.md

 ## NOA

+### Overview

+Operators and maintenance staff in the context of green cities or green building neighborhoods are driven by their needs, opportunities, and capabilities.
+Their behaviors are motivated by the need for a safe and healthy working environment, efficient operations, and successful task completion.
+They are motivated to optimize energy usage, waste management, water conservation, and other sustainability measures.
+Their reflective needs include a desire for professional development, job satisfaction, and collaboration with other stakeholders.
+The physical opportunities they have include working in buildings equipped with sustainable technologies and benefiting from improved health and safety measures.
+Social opportunities allow them to receive specialized training, collaborate with others, and be recognized for their contributions.
+Their capabilities encompass both physical and psychological skills, including knowledge and expertise in sustainable practices, problem-solving and adaptability, effective communication and collaboration, and attention to detail.
+These needs, opportunities, and capabilities drive their behaviors, encouraging them to effectively manage and maintain the green infrastructure and sustainable features of the city or neighborhood.

 ### Needs

-nBased on the NOA framework, the needs or motivations of operators and maintenance staff in the context of green cities or green building neighborhoods can be defined as follows:
+Based on the NOA framework, the needs or motivations of operators and maintenance staff in the context of green cities or green building neighborhoods can be defined as follows:

 1. Automatic Needs:
 - Safety and health: Operators and maintenance staff have a need for a safe and healthy working environment.
 They require proper training, equipment, and protocols to ensure their own well-being while performing their tasks.